 Belay devices—no matter the design—all use friction (created by a bend in the rope) to hold tension and keep the climber from falling.
 But despite this major similarity, there are myriad options, each with its own set of strengths, limitations, and best uses.
 To keep it simple, we sort belay devices into four main categories: tube, auto-blocking tube, assisted-braking, and plate.
 Below we provide the necessary details for the four styles, including our top picks for each.

 The most popular device for belaying is the tube device, commonly referred to as an “ATC” (this is Black Diamond’s name for their tube device, and akin to calling all tissues “Kleenex”).
 A tube device is typified by two simple slots and a loop—some of these slots will have teeth on one end, which help to add friction and provide a smoother belay or lower.
 Tube devices are relatively lightweight and inexpensive and can handle a wide range of rope sizes (for example, the Black Diamond ATC can be used with ropes 7.7–11mm).
 Additionally, they are able to accommodate two ropes for rappelling (in addition to standard belaying with a single rope).
-Many beginner climbers will start with a tube device—the CAMP Shell being our favorite budget option—but for $10 more, an auto-blocking tube device (see below) provides a huge bump in versatility.
+Many beginner climbers will start with a tube device—the CAMP Shell being one of our favorite budget options—but for $10 more, an auto-blocking tube device (see below) provides a huge bump in versatility.